grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-mediaplayerobjects-working-with.md

 ---
 description: The PTMediaPlayer object represents your media player.
 A PTMediaPlayerItem represents audio or video on your player.
-seo-description: The PTMediaPlayer object represents your media player.
-A PTMediaPlayerItem represents audio or video on your player.
-seo-title: Work with MediaPlayer objects
 title: Work with MediaPlayer objects
-uuid: 0c33ebd6-b11a-4e62-8c1c-880cfceff474
 ---

 # Work with MediaPlayer objects {#work-with-mediaplayer-objects}